darkobits/formation/packages/formation/src/etc/config/README.md

 ## `registerControl(name: string, definition: object) => void`

 Registers a Formation control as an Angular component using the provided name and component definition object.

-Note: The configured prefix (`'fm'` by default) will be prepended to the component's name.
+**Note:** The configured prefix (`'fm'` by default) will be prepended to the component's name.

-**Note:** Components will be registered during Angular's config phase, so the this function must be invoked prior to bootstrapping (re: outside of `config` or `run` blocks);
+**Note:** Formation components are registered during Angular's `run` phase.
+Therefore, the configurator may only be invoked prior to bootstrapping or during the `config` phase.

 **Parameters:**